 Graduates of CSULB credential programs meet Commission and program requirements and are recommended for the Preliminary credential by the College.

-The Preliminary credential is valid for five years from the date of issuance and is not renewable.
-During the first five years of teaching, teachers earn through their district-sponsered Induction Program:
+The Preliminary Credential is valid for five years from the date of issuance and is not renewable.
+During the first five years of teaching, teachers are expected to earn the Professional Clear Credential through a Commission-approved Professional Teacher Induction Program sponsored by a school district, county office of education, college or university, consortium, or private school.

 For information on the Professional Clear credential, contact the Credential Center (ED1-42; 562/985-4109; email@example.com).

-Students may begin credential programs at five different levels:
+Credential programs may begin at five different levels:

 1. Qualified candidates who wish to earn the Multiple Subject Credential may begin the Integrated Teacher Education Program (ITEP) in the Liberal Studies Department as first-term freshmen.
 This program leads to the Multiple Subject Credential in four and a half years of full time, accelerated study.